 When you want to do something to boost your house’s curb appeal, have you noticed that ugly, exposed concrete foundation?
 Like the rest of the house, they also need to beautify.
 Just with a little bit of creativity and some hard work, you can turn your unattractive concrete base into something with awesome curb appeal.
-If you’ve been looking for ways to hide or dress up them, we have 11 ideas for you.
+If you’ve been looking for ways to hide or dress up them, we have 15 house foundation covering ideas for you.

 1.Flower Beds and Hedges

-Plants, such as Hydrangeas, hedges, and vines can add beautiful effect to your surrounding, and they can do great job of masking a rough concrete foundation.
+Plants such as Hydrangeas, hedges, and vines can add a beautiful effect to your surroundings, and they can do a great job of masking a rough concrete foundation.

 Covering the foundation with lattice will add a warm and country feel to your home.
 You can do the job using painted wood lattice or bricks.

 Using lattice to hide foundation is a popular option among homeowners who want to give their home’s exterior a cozy and inviting look.
 Lattice is a lightweight and versatile material that can be cut to fit any size or shape of foundation.
 When paired with climbing plants such as ivy or clematis, lattice can provide a natural and rustic covering that adds depth and texture to your home’s facade.